abdallahdataguy/nxu/M4/README.md

    - Saves a genre counts as a csv file `most_watched_genres.csv` for use in R visuals
 3. `Assignment4.R`: The file contains an R script that does the following:
    - Reads a csv file named 'most_watched_genres.csv'
-   - Renames the columns as to "Genre" and "Count"
+   - Renames the columns to "Genre" and "Count"
    - Creates a bar chart of the Top ten most viewed genres using genre counts
 5. `netflix_data.zip`: The file contains Netflix data used in this project
 6. `README.md`: This readme file that explains how this program works including file descriptions and how to run the program